Greek Muslims: Geographic dispersal

-Pontic Greek (called Ρωμαίικα Roméika in the Pontus, not Ποντιακά Pontiaká as it is in Greece), is spoken by large communities of Pontic Greek Muslim origin, spread out near the southern Black Sea coast.
-Grecophone Pontian Muslims are found within Trabzon province in the following areas:
+Pontic Greek (called Ρωμαίικα/Roméika in the Pontus, not Ποντιακά/Pontiaká as it is in Greece), is spoken by large communities of Pontic Greek Muslim origin, spread out near the southern Black Sea coast.
+Pontian Greek Muslims are found within Trabzon province in the following areas:

 Today these Greek-speaking Muslims regard themselves and identify as Turks.
 Nonetheless, a great many have retained knowledge of and/or are fluent in Greek, which continues to be a mother tongue for even young Pontic Muslims.
 Men are usually bilingual in Turkish and Pontic Greek, while many women are monolingual Pontic Greek speakers.

 History

 Many Pontic natives were converted to Islam during the first two centuries following the Ottoman conquest of the region.
 Taking high military and religious posts in the empire, their elite were integrated into the ruling class of imperial society.
 The converted population accepted Ottoman identity, but in many instances people retained their local, native languages.
-In 1914, according to the official estimations of the Ecumenical Patriarchate, about 190,000 Grecophone Muslims were counted in the Pontus alone.
+In 1914, according to the official estimations of the Ecumenical Patriarchate, about 190,000 Greek Muslims were counted in the Pontus alone.
 Over the years, heavy emigration from the Trabzon region to other parts of Turkey, to places such as Istanbul, Sakarya, Zonguldak, Bursa and Adapazarı, has occurred.
 Emigration out of Turkey has also occurred, such as to Germany as guest workers during the 1960s.

 Glossonyms

 In Turkey, Pontic Greek Muslim communities are sometimes called Rum.
 However, as with Yunan (Turkish for "Greek") or the English word "Greek," this term 'is associated in Turkey to be with Greece and/or Christianity, and many Pontic Greek Muslims refuse such identification.
 The endonym for Pontic Greek is Romeyka, while Rumca and/or Rumcika are Turkish exonyms for all Greek dialects spoken in Turkey.
-Both are derived from ρωμαίικα, literally "Roman" but referring to the Byzantines.
+Both are derived from ρωμαίικα, literally "Roman", referring to the Byzantines.
 Modern-day Greeks call their language ελληνικά (Hellenika), meaning Greek, an appellation that replaced the previous term Romeiika in the early 19th century.
 In Turkey, standard modern Greek is called Yunanca; ancient Greek is called either Eski Yunanca or Grekçe.

 Religious practice

 According to Heath W. Lowry's seminal work on Ottoman tax books (Tahrir Defteri, with co-author Halil İnalcık), most "Turks" in Trebizond and the Pontic Alps region in northeastern Anatolia are of Pontic Greek origin.
-Grecophone Pontian Muslims are known in Turkey for their conservative adherence to Sunni Islam of the Hanafi school and are renowned for producing many Quranic teachers.
+Pontian Greek Muslims are known in Turkey for their conservative adherence to Sunni Islam of the Hanafi school and are renowned for producing many Quranic teachers.
 Sufi orders such as Qadiri and Naqshbandi have a great impact.